This revision of the Messenger has a few changes from the previous releases, including:

 - The Low Mid and High Mid EQ boost/cut at the frequency set by the associated Freq knobs.

 - The Low Pass and High Pass filters are 12 dB per octave active filters with a smooth response in the pass band.

 The Line Level knob provides up to 10 dB of additional gain.
 The DI Level knob is a passive attenuator, ranging from unity gain to completely off.
-Both Line Out and DI signals are affected by the Boost, the EQ, and the stomp switches which toggle them on/off.
+Both Line Out and DI signals are affected by Boost, Mute, and the stomp switches which toggle them on/off.